Xovee/cs-conf-stats/README.md

 Number of submissions and number of accepted papers for the following conferences:

 1. AAAI: AAAI Conference on Artificial Intelligence.
+1. ACL: Annual Meeting of the Association for Computational Linguistics.
 1. ACM MM: ACM International Conference on Multimedia.
 1. HCI: ACM Conference on Human Factors in Computing Systems.
 1. CIKM: ACM International Conference on Information and Knowledge Management.